awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 ### Analytics and Metrics<a name="permissions-actions-apiactions-metrics"></a>

 The following permissions are related to viewing analytics data on the Amazon Pinpoint console\.
-They are also related to retrieving \(querying\) aggregated data for standard metrics, also referred to as *key performance indicators \(KPIs\)*, that apply to projects, campaigns, and journeys\.
+They're also related to retrieving \(querying\) aggregated data for standard metrics, also referred to as *key performance indicators \(KPIs\)*, that apply to projects, campaigns, and journeys\.

 **`mobiletargeting:GetReports`**
 View analytics data on the Amazon Pinpoint console\.